 JWW events are a great way to get to educate yourself and others about genocide and mass atrocities and meet like-minded people in your community who want to learn and take action.
 From film screenings, lectures, art exhibits, and cooking classes, to annual or bi-annual events, JWW offers numerous opportunities for engagement.

-The Walk, held every spring in cities from Los Angeles to Washington, DC, mobilizes anti-genocide activists, youth and community leaders of all ages and faiths– Jews, Christians, and Muslims—all of whom share the vision of a world which does Not Stand Idly By while genocides, such as the one in Sudan, and mass atrocities, such as those occurring in Congo, continue.
+The Walk, held every spring in several locations, mobilizes anti-genocide activists, youth and community leaders of all ages and faiths– Jews, Christians, and Muslims—all of whom share the vision of a world which does Not Stand Idly By while genocides, such as the one in Sudan, and mass atrocities, such as those occurring in Congo, continue.
 Upcoming Walks start April 22, 2018 in Los Angeles.
 Learn More >>>

 This is a night of Leadership, Legacy and Activism celebrating members of the community who have been dedicated to fighting genocide and mass atrocities.
 Past honorees include Rabbi Harold M. Schulweis, Janice Kamenir-Reznik, Zev Yaroslavsky and the Katzberg-Gabriel Family.
 The next Global Soul is May 8, 2018 and honors Ben Reznik.
 Learn more >>>

 This event recognizes leaders who make significant contributions to the fight against genocide by raising awareness and spurring activism.
 Past recipients of the I Witness Award include such notables as Ambassador-at-Large for Global Women’s Issues, Melanne Verveer (2011), the First Chief Prosecutor of the International Criminal Court, Luis Moreno-Ocampo (2012), the whistleblower on the Darfur genocide, Mukesh Kapila (2013), and Intel for their work on responsibly sourcing minerals from the Democratic Republic of the Congo (2014).